 CBD suppositories designed for vaginal use work just like a regular (non-applicator) tampon.
 They are inserted into the vagina with one’s index finger, where they go to work to offer localized relief, relaxing muscles and reducing any related inflammation.

 Suppositories used in the vagina are said to melt cramps away by delivering cannabidiol to the muscles and vascular tissues of the uterus and upper vagina.

 If you suffer from menstrual cramps, CBD suppositories could help you skip the Midol PMS or Tylenol by offering natural relief instead.
 There are also personal reports of CBD suppositories helping with the pain of vulvodynia, polycystic ovary syndrome (PCOS), endometriosis and more.

 Wondering if CBD suppositories could benefit you personally?

 If you or someone you love is interested in taking CBD but has trouble swallowing conventional medication for any reason, they might be beneficial.

 They’re also great for anyone who doesn’t want to take CBD using any of the other methods of delivery like vaping, edibles, tinctures or capsules.

 If you suffer from menstrual cramps or other painful female problems, a CBD suppository might help.

 There’s also always the possibility that you just might be curious and want to check out what the hype is all about.

-While they’re obviously not the most popular, CBD suppositories are quickly gaining well-deserved recognition as a beneficial method of cannabinoid delivery.
+While they’re obviously not the most popular, suppositories are quickly gaining well-deserved recognition as a beneficial method of cannabinoid delivery.